 "Vitamin D is also known to assist with digestive health, and it has anti-inflammatory and immune-modulating effects, so those deficient in this vitamin are more susceptible to infection," Kuhn says.

-In fact, there's a high prevalence of vitamin D deficiency among patients with irritable bowel syndrome (IBS), according to a January 2018 study in the European Journal of Clinical Nutrition.
+In fact, there's a high prevalence of vitamin D deficiency among people with irritable bowel syndrome (IBS), according to a January 2018 study in the European Journal of Clinical Nutrition.
 While additional research is required, these initial findings suggest vitamin D supplements may help relieve some of the common symptoms associated with IBS, such as constipation, diarrhea, bloating and abdominal pain.

 The Bottom Line